How to Hire a Magician…You’re Doing it Wrong!

 Know your audience?

 This seems like common sense.
 However, I walked into an all-adult corporate event one time and saw a clown walking around, pulling gags on people.
-There was such an awkward feeling everywhere the clown went.
+I could see people looking at each other as if to say, “Who brought in this moron?”
+There was such an awkward feeling everywhere that ridiculous clown went.
 Don’t hire children’s entertainment for adults.
 And in the same way, don’t hire adult entertainment for children.
-Again, know your audience!
+It may seem like common sense to you, but you’d be surprised.

 Avoid low-budget “party companies” like the plague!